Late last year, I met up with a new co-worker of mine.

-I realize from my friends that people still prefer the human interaction.
+I realize from my friends that people still prefer human interaction.

 While technology can provide such an advantage to make learning interactive and flexible, people still prefer to interact in a face to face manner.

-Dividend Machines will organize all access workshops that allows you to talk with the trainers and revisit the curriculum.
+Dividend Machines will organize all-access workshops that allow you to talk with the trainers and revisit the curriculum.

 It is a full day event where you can interact with trainers, who will revisit the action plan.
 The trainers will highlight certain more important nuances of the action plan that you might missed out (if someone keeps repeating something, it might sounds lame, but its probably important enough to keep repeating!).
 You can also ask them what you are unclear about.